Multifactor Authentication for athenaOne Login

 - If you cannot or prefer not to receive a push notification, click Or enter code to manually input the one-time code shown in your Okta Verify app.

-- If you have previously set up multiple factors, you can click the toggle next to the Okta Verify icon to choose another one of your factors for authentication.
+- If you have previously set up multiple authentication methods, you can click the toggle next to the Okta Verify icon to choose another method for authentication.

 - If you click Send Push, you can complete authentication on your mobile device by tapping the notification and, when redirected to the Okta Verify app, tapping Yes, it’s Me.

-- On your mobile device a pop-up appears at the bottom of your screen indicating successful authentication, and on your login device you will automatically be redirected into athenaOne.
+- On your mobile device a pop-up appears at the bottom of your screen indicating successful authentication.
+Setup is now complete, and you can proceed with login on the device you are using to access athenaOne.

 - If you click Or enter code, a field will appear to input the one-time code generated by your Okta Verify app.
 This code changes every 30 seconds (as indicated by a progress bar at the top of the app window) and will expire and not be accepted for authentication once a new code is generated.
 Therefore, you must be quick to input this code on the device on which you’re logging in to athenaOne.
-Enter a valid code in the Enter Code field and click Verify to complete authentication and get redirected into athenaOne.
+Enter a valid code in the Enter Code field and click Verify to complete setup.

 In the Okta Verify app on your mobile device: